-- (a) where the person submits because of force or the fear of force to that person or someone else;
+- the person submits to the act because of force or the fear of force, whether to that person or someone else;

-- (b) where the person submits because of the fear of harm of any type to that person or someone else;
+- the person submits to the act because of the fear of harm of any type, whether to that person or someone else or an animal;

-- (e) where the person is so affected by alcohol or another drug as to be incapable of consenting;
+- the person is so affected by alcohol or another drug as to be incapable of consenting to the act;

-- (f) where the person is incapable of understanding the sexual nature of the act;
+- the person is incapable of understanding the sexual nature of the act;

-- (g) where the person is mistaken about the sexual nature of the act;
+- the person is mistaken about the sexual nature of the act;

-- (h) where the person is mistaken about the identity of any other person involved; and,
+- the person is mistaken about the identity of any other person involved in the act;

-- (i) where the person mistakenly believes that the act is for medical or hygienic purposes;
+- the person mistakenly believes that the act is for medical or hygienic purposes;

-- (k) where the person does not say or do anything to indicate consent to the act;
+- where the person does not say or do anything to indicate consent to the act;

 - Did the accused sexually penetrate the complainant in the way alleged?